TJ Klune

 Travis John Klune (born May 20, 1982) is an American author of fantasy and romantic fiction featuring gay and LGBTQ+ characters.
 His fantasy novel The House in the Cerulean Sea is a New York Times best seller and winner of the 2021 Alex and Mythopoeic Awards.
 He also won the Lambda Literary Award for Gay Romance in 2014 with Into This River I Drown.

 Personal life

 Klune was born in Roseburg, Oregon.
 He was eight years old when he first began to write fiction.
 His young works in poetry and short stories were the first to be published.
 Klune's writing influences include Stephen King, Wilson Rawls, Patricia Nell Warren, Robert McCammon, and Terry Pratchett.

-Klune, who has attention-deficit/hyperactivity disorder (ADHD), has been open about his lived experiences with asexuality, queerness, and neurodiversity influence his writing.
+Klune, who has attention-deficit/hyperactivity disorder (ADHD), has been open about his lived experiences with asexuality, queerness, and neurodiversity influencing his writing.
 The historical absence of these communities in fiction has motivated Klune's character development choices.

 In 2013, Klune proposed to author Eric Arvin at the GayRomLit Conference in Atlanta, Georgia.
 The two had met for the first time in person one year earlier at the 2012 GayRomLit Conference in Albuquerque, New Mexico.
 Arvin endured many years of health struggles and died on December 12, 2016.